-Explore the less-travelled side of Myanmar from your hotel in Nay Pyi Taw with the help of our friendly PARKROYAL people and their insider tips.
+Explore the less-travelled side of Myanmar and Nay Pyi Taw attractions from your hotel, with the help of our friendly PARKROYAL people and their insider tips.

 Otherwise known as the Peace Pagoda, Uppatasanti Pagoda is Nay Pyi Taw's most recognizable structure and an important site of religious worship in the nation's new capital